Overland Park massage parlor owner sentenced on federal prostitution charge

 KANSAS CITY, Kan.
 (KSNW) – An Overland Park woman who operated massage parlors in Olathe and Leawood was sentenced Monday on federal prostitution charges.

-Chunqui Wu, 62, Overland Park, Kan., pleaded guilty to one count of transportation with intent to engage in illicit sexual conduct.
-Wu operated three massage parlors: Alpha Massage at 116 S. Clairborne, #A, in Olathe, Kan.; A Plus Massage at 527 N. Mur-Len Road, in Olathe, Kan.; and King Spa at 13104 State Line Road in Leawood, Kan.
+Chunqui Wu, 62, pleaded guilty to one count of transportation with intent to engage in illicit sexual conduct.
+Wu operated three massage parlors: Alpha Massage at 116 S. Clairborne, #A, in Olathe; A Plus Massage at 527 N. Mur-Len Road, in Olathe; and King Spa at 13104 State Line Road in Leawood.

 Wu’s plea agreement says investigators worked with an undercover confidential source who contacted Wu and asked for a job working in Wu’s massage parlors.
 Wu made statements indicating she allowed her employees to perform sexual services for tips.
 Investigators working undercover confirmed that employees in Wu’s massage parlors were offering sexual services to customers.